I Said to Myself 'My Attention Span Is Shot'. Here’s How I Got It Back

 Let’s be honest: the phrase “attention span” gets thrown around a lot these days, usually in the same breath as “kids these days” or “back in my day.”
 But the truth is, attention spans aren’t just a generational gripe—they’re a real, measurable thing, and they’re shrinking.
 According to research by Dr. Gloria Mark, the average attention span has plummeted from 2.5 minutes in 2004 to a jaw-dropping 47 seconds today.
 That’s less time than it takes to microwave a burrito.

 Why the nosedive?
 The answer is screens—lots and lots of screens.
 Our lives are saturated with technology, and every ping, buzz, and notification is a tiny thief, chipping away at our ability to focus.
 Add in the stress of modern life and the sleep deprivation that comes from late-night scrolling, and it’s no wonder our sustained attention is suffering.
+Poor sleep and constant notifications can impair cognitive function, making it even harder to concentrate.
 The more we bounce between apps, emails, and endless feeds, the harder it becomes to concentrate on anything for more than a few seconds.
+Research indicates that attention naturally shifts in rhythmic cycles about seven to ten times per second, making individuals more vulnerable to distractions in a multitasking environment.

 But here’s the good news: understanding what’s hijacking our attention is the first step to getting it back.
 By becoming aware of how screen time, stress, and lack of sleep affect our brains, we can start to make choices that restore our ability to focus.
 It’s not about swearing off technology forever—it’s about learning to use it in a way that supports, rather than sabotages, our attention spans.